Ishigaki, Okinawa

 Ishigaki (石垣市, Ishigaki-shi) is a city in Okinawa Prefecture, Japan.
 It includes Ishigaki island and the Senkaku Islands territory.
 The city is the political, cultural, and economic center of the Yaeyama Islands.
 New Ishigaki Airport serves the city.
 As of December 2012, the city has an estimated population of 48,816 and a population density of 213 persons per km^{2}.
 The total area is 229.00 km^{2}.

-It is also the location of the Senkaku Islands (see below in the Geography section).
+It is also the seat of the Senkaku Islands administration, those islands being part of the territory of the city.